mwaskom/PyROI/doc/source/old_config_file.rst

 ``contrastpath``

-For the timecoursepath and meanfuncpath variables, specify the path to your images as above, but also include a file template with a wildcard character (*) in the file name.
-As there should only be one of each image type for each paradigm/subject, the wildcard should be choosen to match only one file in the directory.

 Subjects
 --------

 Specify the subjects to use in your analyses.
-The format is a ``dictionary`` where keys are the names of your groups and values are ``lists`` of your subjects, specified by how they are stored in your filesystem (Freesurfer ID, etc.).
+The format is a dictionary where keys are the names of your groups and values are lists of your subjects, specified by how they are stored in your filesystem (Freesurfer ID, etc.).
 Maintain this format even if you have only one group; simply use the name of your experiment, or other, as the single key to the dict-